postgrespro/vops/README.md

 used in *time series* (for example trade date).
 Presence of such column in projection allows to incrementally update projection.
-Generated `PNAME_refresh()` method calls `populate` method with correspondent values of `predicate` and `sort` parameters, selecting from original table only rows with `order_by` column value greater than maximal value of this column in projection.
+Generated `PNAME_refresh()` method calls `populate` method with correspondent values of `predicate` and `sort` parameters, selecting from original table only rows with `order_by` column value greater than maximal value of this column in the projection.
 It assumes that `order_by` is unique or at least refresh is done at the moment when there is some gap in collected events.
 In addition to `order_by`, sort list for `populate` includes all scalar (grouping) columns.
 It allows to efficiently group imported data by scalar columns and fill VOPS tiles (vector columns) with data.

 When `order_by` attribute is specified, VOPS creates two functional  BRIN indexes on `first()` and `last()` functions of this attribute.
 Presence of such indexes allows to efficiently select time slices.
-If original query contains predicates like `(trade_date between '01-01-2017' and '01-01-2018')` then VOPS projection substitution mechanism adds `(first(trade_date) >= '01-01-2017' and last(trade_date) >= '01-01-2018')` conjuncts which allows Postgres optimizer to use BRIN indexes to locate affected pages.
+If original query contains predicate like `(trade_date between '01-01-2017' and '01-01-2018')` then VOPS projection substitution mechanism adds `(first(trade_date) >= '01-01-2017' and last(trade_date) >= '01-01-2018')` conjuncts which allow Postgres optimizer to use BRIN index to locate affected pages.

 In in addition to BRIN indexes for `order_by` attribute, VOPS also creates BRIN index for grouping (scalar) columns.
 Such index allows to efficiently select groups and perform index join.